lorenzomatrullo/Computer-Architecture/ARGUMENTS/Logic-Gates.md

 ![NOT-GATES](../imgs/NOT-gates.png)

 ### **AND Gate**:

-*We can get an AND gate using two NPN transistors connected in series in a common collector configuration:*
+*We can get an AND gate using two NPN transistors connected in series in a common collector configuration.*

 ![AND-GATES](../imgs/AND-gates.png)